-Specifically this guide was developed to provide:
+This guide was written to provide:

-- A better understanding of permitting, configurations, winter weight allowances and regulated weights for logging trucks
+- a better understanding of permitting, configurations, winter weight allowances and regulated weights for logging trucks

-- Familiarity with reproducing and distributing maps
+- familiarity with reproducing and distributing maps

-- Encouragement to carriers, drivers and mills to abide by legislation and safe operating procedures
+- encouragement to carriers, drivers and mills to abide by legislation and safe operating procedures

 Forest Products Transportation Specialist

-401, 4920-51 Street
+401, 4920 51 Street

-Red Deer, AB T4N 6K8
+Red Deer, Alberta T4N 6K8